lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

 .. code-block::

     // Simple gpiod example of toggling a LED connected to a gpio line from
-    // the BeagleBone Black Wireless and Relay Cape.
+    // the BeagleBone Black and Relay Cape.
     // Exits with or without CTRL-C.

     // This source can be found here: https://github.com/tranter/blogs/blob/master/gpio/part9/example.c
-    // It has been changed by me, Seth, to handle the RelayCape and BBBW Linux based SiP SBC.
+    // It has been changed by me, Seth, to handle the Relay Cape and the BBB Linux based SoC SBC.

-    // kernel: 5.10.140-ti-r52
+    // kernel: 5.10.168-ti-r72
-    // image : BeagleBoard.org Debian Bullseye Minimal Image 2022-11-01
+    // image : BeagleBoard.org Debian Bookworm IoT Image 2023-10-07

     // type gpioinfo and look for this line: line 20: "P9_41B" "relay1" output active-high [used]
     // That line shows us the info. we need to make an educated decision on what fd we will use, i.e. relay1.